Is this article for you? It covers services only available to Give Lively member nonprofits.

 Are donations to nonprofits made through Give Lively tax deductible?

 Yes.
-Donations are tax-deductible to the full extent allowed by law.
+Donations to nonprofits are tax-deductible to the full extent allowed by law.
 (Donors should always consult a tax professional to determine deductibility.)

-Immediately after donors complete their transactions via a nonprofit's fundraising page, they receive an email from hello@givelively.org containing a receipt for their donation that they can use for tax purposes.
-Each receipt includes the following language:
+Immediately after donors complete their transactions via a nonprofit's Give Lively-powered fundraising page, they receive an email from hello@givelively.org containing a receipt for their donation that they can use for tax purposes.

 "Your payment has been processed.
 Please save this message as your official receipt.
 No goods or services were received by the donor as a result of this gift."